In Brief:

 email: adeeba@berkeley.edu

 Adeeba Fazil is the Program Manager at the Berkeley-Haas Entrepreneurship Program.
-In this capacity, she manages the mentoring program, Venture Capital Investment Competition (VCIC), the LAUNCH startup accelerator, and much more.
-Adeeba holds a B.A. in Psychology with a Minor in Chemistry from CSU, East Bay.
+In this capacity, she manages the mentoring program, Venture Capital Investment Competition (VCIC), the University of California LAUNCH startup accelerator, and much more.
 She is active in her community and volunteers during her spare time in underserved communities across the Bay Area.